acli/Macbook_misc/README.md

 This has only been known to run on my Macbook and has yet to be conclusively proven that it actually does its job of preventing triple beep situations.
+It also only knows how to manipulate one fan.
-YMMV.
+So YMMV.

+This code descended directly from mrtg-get-sensors and fanspeed.

 fanspeed
 --------